Null-free False Discovery Rate Control Using Decoy Permutations

 \subsection{The adaptive target-decoy procedure}

-The parameter $r$ is for adjusting the ratio, $\Pr(Z_{j} = -1)/\Pr(Z_{j} = 1)$, for all $1 \leq j \leq m$ satisfying $H_j = 0$.
+The parameter $r$ is for adjusting the probability that a true null hypothesis is labelled as $T$.
 On the one hand, equation (\ref{ATD_Con}) can be too conservative for a small $r$, e.g. 1 as in the simplified target-decoy procedure, because of the addition of 1 in the numerator if there are only a few false null hypotheses.
 For example, assume that the total number of tests is $80$ and the FDR control level is $0.01$.
 If $r$ is set as $1$, no hypothesis will be rejected, because the numerator of equation (\ref{ATD_Con}) is always no less than $1$ and the fraction is greater than $1/80>0.01$.
-On the other hand, if $r$ is too large, many false null hypotheses will be labelled as `$U$, potentially decreasing the power of testing.
+On the other hand, if $r$ is too large, many false null hypotheses will be labelled as $U$ or $D$, potentially decreasing the power of testing.
 Thus, $r$ should be set appropriately in practice to enhance the power.
 Below, we provide an adaptive procedure to choose a suitable $r$ for the given dataset and the FDR control level.